mg-delhivery/vehicle-reference-app/README.md

 **1. Front-End Client:** This provides the user interface for the vehicle creation and management.

 **2. Backend Server:** Enables creation, updates, and lifecycle management for Vehicles by using the participant service at the backend.
-The Vehicle object is modeled using the participant service.
+The Vehicle object is modeled using the [Participant Service](https://docs.getos1.com/docs/creating-participants).

 ## **How to setup the Front-End (Client)**